 Ruth Ann has a BA in Anthropology from Carleton College, an MLS from the University of Illinois, and a certificate in Special Collections Librarianship from the University of Illinois.
 She has also completed coursework at the University of Virginia Rare Book School.

-Elisa Landaverde is a Metadata Librarian focused primarily in digital collections, and a member of the MSU Libraries digital repository team.
-She joined Special Collections in 2016 to assist with archives and manuscript collections.
-In 2018, she became the curator for the LGBTQ+ collection in Special Collections.
+Elisa Landaverde is a Metadata Librarian focused primarily on digital collections and the curator for the Special Collections LGBTQ+ collection.
+They joined Special Collections in 2016 to assist with archives and manuscript collections.

 Previous experience with archives include volunteering at the Oriental Institute’s Research Archives at the University of Chicago, and the Penn Museum Archives.
-She received her MLIS degree from Drexel University and her Bachelor’s degree in East Asian Studies from Bryn Mawr College.
+Elisa received their MLIS degree from Drexel University and Bachelor’s degree in East Asian Studies from Bryn Mawr College.

 Andrew Lundeen joined the MSU Libraries in 2013, working part-time in Special Collections before becoming Authority Control and Collections Coordinator for the Turfgrass Information Center.
 In 2018, he took on the role of Turfgrass Projects Librarian, with a secondary appointment in Special Collections.
 Andrew received his Master of Science in Library and Information Science from the University of Illinois at Urbana-Champaign, with a specialization in Data Curation and a certification in Special Collections.
 Andrew also earned a Bachelor of Arts in Religious Studies from Lewis & Clark College in Portland, Oregon, with minors in Philosophy and Classical Studies.